HaydarChan/HaydarChan/README.md

-Informatics Engineering Gradute from Bandung Instite of Technology 🇮🇩
+Informatics Engineering Gradute from Bandung Institute of Technology 🇮🇩